New York’s French Culinary Institute

 Programs at the International Culinary Center

-The International Culinary Center offers recreational workshops through the recreational division for amateur cooks and professionals who wish to polish a specific skill.
-Most, but not all, of these worshops are single session workshops of a few hours’ duration.
+The International Culinary Center offers recreational workshops through its recreational division, for amateur cooks and professionals seeking continuing education in a specific discipline.
+Most, but not all, are single session workshops, of a few hours’ duration.

 The International Culinary Center also offers classes through their food journalism & new media division.